 Inspired by the questions that come up in our Facebook community, Positive Co-Parenting After Divorce, family-lawyer-turned-mediator Rosanna Breitman has prepared this guide to everything you need to know about family mediation, deconstructing the biggest myths and explaining the realities.

-When a relationship ends, most couples have questions about the legal side of separating or divorcing: What’s the best process?
+When a relationship ends, most couples have questions about the legal side of separating or divorcing: What’s the best process when filing for separation or divorce?
 How can you extricate yourself from ridiculously expensive relationships with lawyers?
 The expenses involved make it preferable to search around at what can often seem like an endless list of firms.
 A firm you might want to inquire about is someone like eatons, but there are many different firms that can be chosen based on your individual needs.
 Choosing the right law firm for you can help you to avoid running out of money and having to represent yourself.
 How can you make the conflict end so that you can move on with your lives?
 Most importantly, how do you shield children from pain of seeing their parents embroiled in endless legal and interpersonal conflict?

 I made the decision 12 years ago to transition from practicing family law to practicing family mediation exclusively, and that’s what I’ve been doing ever since.
 Why?
 I was determined to help people resolve their conflict, not compound it.
 The Court system, unfortunately, tends to do the latter.
 I would never deny that there’s definitely a place for Court in intractable situations-but I’ll leave the fighting to others.
 Court, and the soul-destroying conflict that goes with it, should be a last resort, not a starting point for most people!
 A Hamilton judge addressed this perfectly this week when he blasted warring parents, particularly the mother, for spending $500,000 fighting each other in family court.